Symmetric nonnegative forms and sums of squares: Symmetric sums of squares

 where $B$ is a positive semidefinite matrix with real entries. \end{cor}

-We can apply Theorem \ref{THM Decomp} to a symmetric form $p \in H_{n,2d}^S$.
-We know that if such $p$ is a sum of squares, then it is a sum of squares from $H_{n,d}$ and therefore to apply Theorem \ref{THM Decomp} with $T=H_{n,d}$ we need to identify a representative in every irreducible representation of $H_{n,d}$.
+We now aim to apply Theorem \ref{THM Decomp} to a symmetric form $p \in H_{n,2d}^S$.
+In order to do this we need to identify an explicit representative in every irreducible $\Sn$-submodule of $H_{n,d}$.
 We first recall some useful facts from the representation theory of $\mathcal{S}_n$.
+The irreducible representations in this case are the so-called \emph{Specht Modules}, which we will define in the following section.
 We refer to \cite{james-kerber-b81,sagan-2001} for more details.